Caroline Zhang

 Caroline Zhao Zhang (born May 20, 1993) is an American figure skater.
 She is a two-time (2010 and 2012) Four Continents bronze medalist, the 2007 World Junior Champion, the 2006 Junior Grand Prix Final champion, and a three-time U.S. national medalist (bronze in 2009, pewter in 2008 and 2012).

 Personal life

 Caroline Zhang was born on May 20, 1993, in Boston, Massachusetts.
 Her parents are from Wuhan, China, and her older sister, Yang Yang, was born in China.
 Caroline is bilingual in English and Mandarin.
 The Chinese media refers to her by her Chinese given name, Yuanyuan (张圆圆 (張圓圓, Zhāng Yuányuán), which means "round-round").
 She moved to California at a young age.
 The Zhang family lives in Brea, California.

 Zhang is proficient at the piano, was concert master in her middle school's orchestra on violin, and was a ballet dancer before switching to figure skating.

 In April 2016, she became engaged to fellow figure skater Grant Hochstein.
-They married on August 18, 2018.
-As of February 2017, she is a student at Cerritos College in California.
+They married on August 18, 2018 and have two daughters, born 2021 and 2024.

-On April 19, 2021, Zhang gave birth to a daughter, Charlotte Grace Hochstein.
+As of February 2017, she was a student at Cerritos College in California.